Passion Fruit Jelly: How to Turn Lilikoi into a Tropical Breakfast Spread

 This lilikoi gingerade is another great way to indulge in the flavor of passion fruit!

-What is lilikoi?
+What is Lilikoi?

 Otherwise known as passion fruit, liliko‘i fruit is Mother Nature’s answer to a SweeTart.
 The first sour bite of a liliko‘i will jangle all the way back to your jawbone.

 Stick with it, though, and you’ll catch the tropical sweet undertones if this much-loved fruit.
-Filled with small black seeds wrapped in a juicy orange membrane, lilikoi grows on a vine that can get rambunctious in this mild climate.
+Filled with small black seeds wrapped in a juicy orange membrane, lilikoi grows on a vine that can get rambunctious in our mild climate.

 While I’m told there have been attempts to eradicate the vine as a pest, I consider myself lucky to have liliko‘i fruit growing in my backyard.